 Make sure if you are deciding to go the cupcake route to save money in the long run that you ask all the important questions, so you aren’t surprised at the end.

-Before going to a testing, make sure you know how much per person it is going to be and what flavors you are going to test and how much it costs to add other ones on.
+Before going to testing, make sure you know how much per person it is going to be and what flavors you are going to test and how much it costs to add other ones on.

-It’s also important that once you choose your bakery that you know the little things like how much a certain display will cost and if they are going to throw rentals your way or not.
+It’s also important that once you choose your bakery you know the little things like how much a certain display will cost and if they are going to throw rentals your way or not.